GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-Version 1.1.0
+Version 1.1.1
-- Added: getCurrentGameLanguage
-- Added: Pre-compiled engines and templates for Linux, Mac, and Windows
+- Changed: updated pre-compiles for Linux and Windows to Steamworks SDK to 1.41
-- Added: change log to documentation
-- Changed: minor things in godotsteam.cpp

 Quick How-To
 ----------